-- Useful to explain content and illustrate processes - Not meant to entertain the audience - Often animations are distracting - Use animations sparsely and only where required! - No need to demonstrate that you know every feature of the presentation tool!
+- Useful to explain content and illustrate processes - Not meant to entertain the audience - Often animations are distracting → only with purpose - No need to demonstrate that you know every feature of the presentation tool!

 Spell Checking

 - Your computer can "spell-check" for you Use it! - Set the slide language to the language you are using